 Growing up I remember, mom serving big fluffy puris also known as Bhature served with tangy-spicy Chole.
 My mom grew up next door to a Punjabi family which was her second home.
-She grew up not only eating delicious North Indian food but also learned how to make authentic Punjabi dishes.
-Of course, she always likes to give her unique twist to recipes and for me, it is a treat I look forward to when visiting her.
+She grew up not only eating delicious North Indian food but also learning how to make authentic Punjabi dishes.
+Of course, she always likes to give her unique twist to recipes.

 As much as I enjoy homemade Chole Bhature, making the fried Bhatura can be time-consuming.

 Years ago I discovered the crispy flakey Kawan Plain Parathas sold in the frozen section of Indian grocery stores.
 These pre-rolled parathas cook in 3 minutes from frozen to crispy, flakey bread and were a blessing during my busy weeknights as a working mom with 2 little ones.
 The taste of these delicious buttery parathas reminds me of mom's Bhatura's and since then I always turn to my freezer whenever I make Chole.

 Ingredients for Chana Masala / Punjabi Chole / Chickpea Curry